VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 2.3.8 =

 - Add: Reward timers with no inputs with a cleaner interface.
-(I actually needed this for a project) `[vidyen-reward-timer]`
+(I actually needed this for a personal project) `[vidyen-reward-timer outputid=3 outputamount=100 minutes=5]`

 = 2.3.7 =